Ōtagaki Rengetsu (1791-1875)

 Comes with plain, fitted wooden box.

-Ōtagaki Rengetsu is possibly Japan's most famous female poet of 19th Century, also known for her excellent skills in calligraphy and pottery.
-She wrote numerous tanzaku poem papers, which were later mounted by admirers and collectors as hanging scrolls.
-Trained in classical poetry, Rengetsu used the structure of a tanka, a Japanese poem composed in a 5-7-5-7-7 metre.
-Deeply infused by her vast literate knowledge, she often combined modern elements of humor with elements of the traditional poetry.
+Ōtagaki Rengetsu is perhaps Japan's most famous 19th century poet, who was also known for her excellent skills in calligraphy and pottery.
+She wrote numerous tanzaku poems, which were later mounted as hanging scrolls by admirers and collectors.
+Trained in classical poetry, Rengetsu used the structure of a tanka, a Japanese poem composed in 5-7-5-7-7 meters.
+Deeply imbued with her vast literary knowledge, she often combined modern elements of humor with elements of traditional poetry.

-One of the signature characteristics of her poetical work is, however, that her poems are predominantly written in the Japanese syllabary (hiragana) instead of using the complicated Chinese characters (kanji).
-This made her work widely accessible throughout all social classes and had a great impact on her popularity in the second half of the 19th Century.
-At the same time, many layers of meanings and references to the large corpus of Japanese literature are hidden in here work.
+One of the distinctive features of her poetic work, however, is that her poems are predominantly written in Japanese syllabary (hiragana) rather than the complicated Chinese characters (kanji).
+This made her work accessible to all social classes and had a great impact on her popularity in the second half of the 19th century.
+At the same time, these works contain many layers of meaning and references to the vast corpus of Japanese literature.

-In the presented work here, Rengetsu is paying homage to one of Japan's favorite classical stories and epitome for matrimonial love, long life and the appreciation of nature: Takasago.
-Especially known from the Noh play, the story about a pair of pines that share their roots to grow old together, gained large popularity in all forms of artistic expression within the Edo period.
+In the present work, Rengetsu pays homage to one of Japan's most beloved classic stories and the epitome of marital love, long life and appreciation of nature: Takasago.
+Best known from the Noh play, the story of a pair of pine trees who share their roots to grow old together gained great popularity in all forms of artistic expression during the Edo period.
 Rengetsu wrote:

 寄松祝